Argotoss/taskflow/README.md

 - Backend API: `pnpm dev:backend` (serves on `http://localhost:3000/api`)
 - Frontend app: `pnpm dev:frontend` (serves on `http://localhost:5173`)

+## API Documentation

-API documentation is available locally at `http://localhost:3000/api/docs` once the backend is running.
+- Local Swagger UI runs at `http://localhost:3000/api/docs` while the backend is running.
+- A committed snapshot lives at `docs/openapi.json`; load it in Swagger UI (e.g. https://editor.swagger.io via File → Import URL with the raw file URL) to explore the API without cloning or booting the app.
+- Regenerate the snapshot after API changes with `pnpm docs:openapi`.

 ## API Surface